 Teaching Programs Offered at Colorado Springs Schools

 Two schools located within the city limits of Colorado Springs and their teaching programs are discussed at length here.
-Read details about specific degrees earned and learn helpful facts about each school by reading the table supplied at the end of this article.
+Read details about specific degrees earned and learn helpful facts about each school by reading the table supplied in this article.

 - Students at Colorado College can prepare for teacher licensure or career advancement in this school's bachelor's and master's degree programs.
 The college is located within the downtown Colorado Springs area.

-- University of Colorado at Colorado Springs offers master's-level studies in the teaching of science, reading and language, as well as curriculum and instruction.
+- University of Colorado at Colorado Springs offers bachelor's-level programs in primary and secondary education and master's-level studies in the teaching of science, reading and language, as well as curriculum and instruction.
 The campus is situated approximately six miles north of downtown Colorado Springs.